 OPEN DRAWPOT RIDERS

 The rating committee is made up of three members of the association rated no less than a four.
+Amendment: The committee is made of 5 members including 2 members of the executive committee.
 They meet at the end of each penning season where they review and adjust ratings where necessary and allocate a rating to all new members.